Unification Church of the United States: History in the United States

-In 1965 Moon visited the United States and established what he called "holy grounds" in each of the 48 contiguous states.
-By 1971 the Unification Church of the United States had about 500 members.
+By 1971, the Unification Church of the United States had about 500 members.
 By the end of the 1970s it had expanded to about 5,000 members, with most of them being in their early 20s.
 In the 1980s and 1990s membership remained at about the same number.
 Scholars have attributed the Unification Church's relative success in the United States, as compared to other Western nations, to its support of patriotism and capitalist values, and to its multi-racial membership.
 Some commentators have also noted that this period of Unification Church growth in the United States took place just as the "hippie" era of the late 1960s and early 1970s was ending, when many American young people were looking for a sense of higher purpose or community in their lives.
 Among the converts were many who had been active in leftist causes.

-In 1971 Moon decided to move to the United States.
-He then asked church members to help him in a series of outreach campaigns in which he spoke to public audiences in all 50 states, ending with a 1976 rally in Washington, D.C., in which he spoke on the grounds of the Washington Monument to around 300,000 people.
-During this time many church members left school and careers to devote their full-time to church work.
+In 1971, Moon decided to move to the United States.
+He then asked the American Unification Church members to help him in a series of outreach campaigns in which he spoke to public audiences in all 50 states, ending with a 1976 rally in Washington, D.C., in which he spoke on the grounds of the Washington Monument to around 300,000 people.
+During this time many Unification Church members left school and careers to devote their full-time to church work.
 "Mobile fundraising teams" (often called MFT) were set up to raise money for church projects, sometimes giving candy or flowers in exchange for donations.
 Members considered fund raising to be a source of both spiritual and practical training for future activities.

-Moon also brought members from Europe and Japan to work in the United States.
-Church buildings were purchased around the nation.
-In New York State the Belvedere Estate, the Unification Theological Seminary, and the New Yorker Hotel were purchased.
-The national headquarters of the church was established in New York City.
-In Washington, D.C., the church purchased a church building from the Church of Jesus Christ of Latter-day Saints, and in Seattle the historic Rolland Denny mansion.
+Moon also brought Unification Church members from Europe to work in the U.S. Church buildings were purchased around the nation, including the Belvedere Estate, the Unification Theological Seminary, and the New Yorker Hotel in New York state.
+The national headquarters of the Unification Church was established in the New Yorker Hotel in New York City.
+In Washington, D.C., the Unification Church purchased a church building from the Church of Jesus Christ of Latter-day Saints.
+In Seattle, it purchased the historic Rolland Denny mansion.